markgono/lal-build-a-webpage/01-html.md

 First, let’s modify some contents:
 - Name your app  – we’ll be creating a visual catalog of product items!

 *Hint:* Look for the `intro`

-- Bump up that title – let’s make the last line more impactful by increasing the header weight.
+- Bump up that title – let’s make the middle line more impactful by increasing the header weight.

 *Hint:* We covered it above!

 ## Next Steps